Skip to content ↓

 • The librarian, Ms McCarthy, is eager to match the right book for each pupil, and is a keen supporter of the right to read for pleasure.

 • All pupils are members of the library and can borrow books for a period of 10 days.
-Year 7 pupils will also borrow a book to be read in their English lessons.

 Photo of Connor Allen and 2 pupils